Amazon Web Services

 (hint: GuardDuty is just a starting point)

 Expel uses API integrations to connect directly to the AWS platform.
 We support authentication via an AWS IAM Role (recommended) or IAM User with a set of read-only permissions.
-To collect data, Expel communicates directly with APIs for services like GuardDuty and Amazon Inspector, and pulls CloudTrail data from S3.
+To collect data, Expel communicates directly with APIs for services like GuardDuty and Inspector, and pulls CloudTrail data from S3.

 How Expel uses AWS services for detection, investigation and response